Published: Apr 3, 2018

-In a market predicted to be worth $675 billion globally within a few years, beauty brands and retailers are in a highly competitive and rapidly-changing environment that at times can seem contradictory.
+In a market predicted to be worth $750 billion globally by 2024, beauty brands and retailers are in a highly competitive and rapidly-changing environment that can seem contradictory.

 Market-leading multi-brand retailers such as Sephora and Ulta in the US, and Feel Unique and Cult Beauty in the UK – like all retailers – face a growing threat from Amazon.
-Yet at the same time, in the shadow of these giants, upstart direct-to-consumer (aka v-commerce) brands like Glossier have been able to cut through the noise by cutting out the middleman, empowered to reach their target audiences through channels like social media.
+Yet at the same time, in the shadow of these giants, upstart direct-to-consumer (aka vertical eCommerce) brands like Glossier have been able to cut through the noise by cutting out the middleman, empowered to reach their target audiences through channels including social media.

 In beauty, the customer experience is where the sale is won or lost, so while these two different business models face slightly different competitive challenges, ultimately both are seeking to engage the same consumers.
 And all must contend with the challenge of bringing the experience of shopping for cosmetics to life online.
 But how?